TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Introduction

-The TIM result translates directly into an index coding result due to a remarkable association between the two problems identified in \cite{Jafar_TIM}, such that there is a TIM instance associated with each index coding instance and vice versa (see Fig. \ref{fig:timic}).
+The TIM result corresponds directly to an index coding result due to the remarkable association between the two problems identified in \cite{Jafar_TIM}, such that there is a TIM instance associated with each index coding instance and vice versa (see Fig. \ref{fig:timic}).
 Corresponding instances of both problems are jointly described by a bipartite topology graph with sources on one side, destinations on the other, and edges representing the presence of a non-trivial communication channel whose communication capacity is not zero (TIM) or infinity (index coding).
 Reference \cite{Jafar_TIM} shows that (expressed in normalized units) the capacity region of any instance of the index coding problem acts as an outer bound on the DoF region of the corresponding instance of the TIM problem, and furthermore, the two are equivalent when restricted to linear schemes over the same field.
-Therefore, the optimality of orthogonal access for sum-DoF of one-dimensional convex networks, established in \cite{Maleki_Jafar_Convex}, automatically implies the optimality of coloring for the sum-capacity of the corresponding class of index coding instances.